-These are some projects and the accompanying code I have written to solve some of my problems.
+These are some of the projects and the accompanying code I have worked on in the past, both professionally and personally.

 - Network Interface Plugin for PhoneGap Build: Started using PhoneGap Build for rapid development and ran into an issue grabbing the device IP.
 I wrote this plugin to request the WiFi IP address and return it.
 Currently, this plugin is for iOS only however plans are in place to extend it out.
 Website can be found here

 - OpenSprinkler Mobile Controller: A mobile frontend for the OpenSprinkler irrigation device.
 Designed to allow manual control, program management (view, edit, delete and add), initiate a run-once program, view status, adjust rain delay, change OpenSprinkler settings and view logs.
 More information about the app (including screenshots) can be found here